-E1 Results for individual analytes should be expressed as defined by the MRL residue definition and in mg/kg for food.
-For feeding stuffs, results should be expressed in mg/kg on a dry weight basis, assuming a moisture content of 12%.
-Where the residue definition includes more than one component (for examples, see Appendix B), the respective sum of components must be calculated as stated in the residue definition and must be used for checking compliance with the MRL.
+E1 The results from the individual analytes measured must always be reported and their concentrations expressed in mg/kg.
+Where the residue definition includes more than one analyte (see examples, Appendix B), the respective sum of analytes must be calculated as stated in the residue definition and must be used for checking compliance with the MRL.
 If the analytical capabilities of a laboratory do not allow quantification of the full sum of a residue as stated in the residue definition, a part of the sum may be calculated but this should be clearly indicated in the report.
-The results from the individual components analysed must always be reported.
+In case of electronic submission of results for samples that are part of a monitoring programme, concentrations of all individual analytes and their LOQs must be submitted.